jamietre/CsQuery/README.md

 ### Release Notes

-The current release is 1.1.3.1 (July 23, 2012), a bugfix release.
+The current release is 1.1.3.1, a bugfix release.
 Please review the [change log](https://github.com/jamietre/CsQuery/blob/master/source/README.md) for details on this release.

 The last significant release was 1.1.3.
 Read the [release notes for version 1.1.3](http://blog.outsharked.com/2012/07/csquery-113-released.html), or see [all release notes.](http://blog.outsharked.com/search/label/csquery-release).